imranrazik/imranrazik.github.io/Photography.md

 // Close modal when clicking outside of the image (but within the modal background) modal.addEventListener("click", function (e) {
-  // Close the modal only if the click is outside the modal-content (image area) if (e.target === modal) {
+  // If the clicked area is the modal background (outside the image), close the modal if (e.target === modal) {
     closeModal();
   }
 });

+// Prevent clicks within the image area from closing the modal modalImage.addEventListener("click", function (e) {
+  e.stopPropagation();  // This stops the click from propagating to the modal background });

 // Listen for keyboard events to navigate through slides or close modal